 How would you describe Italy in one sentence?

-The utmost mesmerizing landscapes, the loudest people and the most traditional food and (i’m partial but…) the most authentic wines: all this mixed in a perfect chaos, add gestures, enlight with warm sun and long hours, add savoir faire, elegance, laughs and maybe some bad words… and that’s about it, no?!
+The utmost mesmerising landscapes, the loudest people and the most traditional food and (i’m partial but…) the most authentic wines: all this mixed in a perfect chaos, add gestures, enlighten with warm sun and long hours, add savoir faire, elegance, laughs and maybe some bad words… and that’s about it, no?!